-CSF Serology is the preferred method of testing.
-If submitting CSF, a paired serum specimen must also be submitted.
+CSF Serology is the preferred method of testing for WNV.
+If submitting CSF for serology, a paired serum specimen must also be submitted.

 Timing of Specimen Collection

-Serum specimen (acute and convalescent) collected 2-3 weeks apart from patients with clinical illness.
+Acute and convalescent clotted blood or serum specimens for serology should be collected 2-3 weeks apart from patients with clinical illness.

 Haemolysed, icteric, lipemic or microbial contaminated sera or plasma are not recommended for testing.

-PCR is not recommended for West Nile viruses as it is not a sensitive test for West Nile viruses, unless collected within 5 days of neurological onset during active mosquito season.
-National Microbiology Laboratory (NML) will determine if molecular testing is feasible after serological testing is complete.
+PCR is not recommended for West Nile virus as it is not a sensitive test.
+It may be considered, after discussion with the Microbiologist, if the specimen is collected within 5 days of neurological onset during active mosquito season.
+The National Microbiology Laboratory (NML) will determine if molecular testing is feasible after serological testing is complete.

-Centrifuge if using SST.
-Place specimen in biohazard bag and seal.
-Specimens should be stored at 2-8◦C following collection and shipped to the PHO’s laboratory on ice packs.
+Centrifuge if using an SST.
+Place the specimen in a biohazard bag and seal.
+Specimens should be stored at 2to 8°C following collection and shipped to PHO’s laboratory on ice packs as soon as possible.

 Specimens for molecular testing should be frozen and shipped on dry ice.

-It is also MANDATORY to provide all information requested on the Arbovirus (Non-Zika) Information Intake Form.
+For PCR requests, it is MANDATORY to provide all information requested on the Arbovirus (Non-Zika) Information Intake Form.
 The Arbovirus (Non-Zika) Information Intake Form may be exempted if all mandatory information is available on the PHO’s General Test Requisition.
-Specimens submitted with missing mandatory information will not be tested until that information is provided.
+West Nile virus specimens for PCR requests that are submitted without the appropriate mandatory information will not be tested until this information is provided by the submitter.

 Test Frequency and Turnaround Time (TAT)